viperproject/prusti-dev/docs/user-guide/src/install.md

 ## Command-line setup

 Alternatively, Prusti can be set up by downloading the [precompiled binaries](https://github.com/viperproject/prusti-dev/releases) available from the project page.
-We currently provide binaries for Windows, macOS x86, and Ubuntu.
+We currently provide binaries for Windows, macOS (Intel), and Ubuntu.
 Releases marked as "Pre-release" may contain unstable or experimental features.

 For a command-line setup with Prusti built from source, please confer the [developer guide](https://viperproject.github.io/prusti-dev/dev-guide/development/setup.html).